zer0cache/matic-docs/docs/pos/heimdall/encoder.md

 }
 ```

 The below returns prefix-bytes for a given `msg`.
-Here is an example on how to register an object for pulp encoding.
+Here is an example on how to register an object for pulp encoding:

 ```go
 RegisterConcrete(name, obj) {